 What I want to note here is something slightly different: the role of context.

-The astro-lab bet on exoplanets as a motivational context, and the evidence supports that bet.
-Exoplanet research remains one of the few areas of physics that generates genuine public enthusiasm, and students' interest in the topic is empirically documented.
-What the COVID period showed is that the context is robust enough to survive the removal of the lab infrastructure.
+The astro-lab used exoplanets as a motivational context.
+The cited project record does not quantify motivation or compare exoplanets with other physics contexts, so I retain that choice as a design judgment rather than an effect claim.
+The COVID period showed that the team could implement the context without the university lab infrastructure.
 Students working on transit photometry with a lamp and a smartphone in their kitchen were doing the same thing, conceptually, as students at a benchtop sensor station at the university.
 The physical setup was different.
 The question was the same.

 For the curriculum unit that places these experiments in the context of the NRW Sekundarstufe I physics syllabus, see Fremde Welten.
 For the air pressure / Mars experiment that grew from the same lab, see Mission to Mars.